Do Writers Still Need Websites?

 And even if you only have a handful of published articles or essays, your own website is the perfect place to create a writer portfolio so you can showcase your best pieces.
 Explore your options in this round up of examples of portfolio pages using Squarespace.

-If you want a professional quality website like the ones I build for my writer and author clients, then yes, an upfront investment is needed.
-Look at your business goals and the other reputational benefits a good website brings, in order to decide whether you should hire someone like me.
-More info on my design service is here.
+If you want a strategically designed, professional quality website like the ones I build for my writer and author clients, then yes, an upfront investment is needed.
+Look at your business goals and the other reputational benefits that a good website brings, in order to decide whether you should hire someone like me.

 6. New authors should create a website as soon as possible

-Don’t make the grave mistake of thinking you publish your book and then figure out how to market it.
+Don’t make the common mistake of thinking you publish your book and then figure out how to market it.
 As soon as you have a solid first draft and a clear idea of your ideal audience, you can and should start building an early following for your work.
 This applies whether you’re an aspiring author or have a firm release date.

 As a new author, you certainly have a lot to juggle, but a website is a foundational piece of your platform.
 It shows industry professionals that you’re serious and businesslike, and is the ideal place to begin to establish your author brand.